aryan0931/cloud-prop/README.md

 ---

 ### **5. Integration with KubeEdge Ianvs**
-- **TestEnvManager**: Incorporate the benchmark suite as an evaluation framework for semantic segmentation models.
+- **TestEnvManager**: The benchmark suite will act as an example for semantic segmentation models without altering the core testEnvManager or testCaseController.
+This preserves the framework's integrity while showcasing its applicability to advanced use cases.
 - **TestCaseController**: Integrate models and metrics, enabling automated testing for robotic AI applications.
 - **Metrics Location**: All evaluation metrics, including **Pixel Accuracy (PA)**, **Class Pixel Accuracy (CPA)**, **Mean Intersection over Union (mIoU)**, and **Frequency Weighted IoU (FWIoU)**, are implemented in the `accuracy.py` file in the benchmark section github.com/aryan0931/testenv/accuracy.py.